Electronic consumer products Case Study: Experiential Social Media for USI Alarms

 Developed each stakeholder’s key characteristics, and used them to design filters that would find them online.
 Programmed, tested and iterated each stakeholder filter in tight cycles.
 Utilized SNR Analytics tools and processes to rank highest priority digital social venues that would enable the brand to interact most […]

 Drive to Trust is CSRA’s new initiative for partnering with firms to build trust at scale.
 These daring organizations will learn how to change how they relate to people.
-They’ll learn how to interact to build trust, and they’ll become much, much more competitive.
+They’ll learn how to use experiential social media to build trust, and they’ll become much, much more competitive.

-Drive to Trust is not a business initiative: it’s a people initiative that has fantastic business benefits.
+Drive to Trust is not a business initiative: it’s a people initiative with fantastic business benefits.
+The Trust Business Chain Reaction shows how trust monetizes.

 Need for Trust

-Trust builds strong businesses because people want to buy from them, to work with them, to support them.
-That means they have lower churn, less price/pay sensitivity, […]
+Trust builds strong businesses because people want to buy from them, to work with them, […]

 The Social Network Roadmap(SM) is a full life cycle methodology that accelerates and de-risks social business, social media marketing, and digital transformation.
 Designed by Christopher S. Rollyson and launched in 2008, the Social Network Roadmap (SNR) has been used by businesses, governments and nonprofits to fix situations like these: